Why should you think about how people will remember you?

 They will see you doing it and know that it is possible.

-It would be an honor to be remembered as the person who inspired someone to reach for the stars and take the risk of following their dreams.
+It would be an honor to be remembered as someone who inspired someone to reach for the stars and take the risk of following their dreams.

-Chasing your dreams and taking risks almost certainly leads to some false starts and failures.
+Chasing your dreams and taking risks almost certainly leads to false starts and failures.

-That is another thing that you can Role Model for your children or anyone else in life that you want to remember you.
+That is another thing that you can Role Model for your children or anyone else who wants to remember you.

-They will see how you handle setbacks, pick yourself up, and carry on towards your goal.
+They will see how you handle setbacks, pick yourself up, and progress toward your goal.

 They will know it took hard work and effort, but you were strong enough to keep going.

-They will not only remember that about you but also learn those behaviors for themselves.
+People will remember that about you and learn those behaviors for themselves.

 “You have to stand out, do something, to be remembered.” ― Patricia Hamill, Fearless